-Seaweed is generally considered safe for consumption during pregnancy.
+Consumption of seaweed is generally considered safe during pregnancy.
 Even though seaweeds can have many nutritional benefits for pregnant women, some types of seaweed should only be eaten in moderation.

 The seaweed we see sold in stores is categorized based on the official scientific plant family which it belongs to, rather than its color – but you’ll need to know which is which in order to eat it safely during pregnancy.

 Here’s a guide to each type, and how safe they are to eat when pregnant:

 Brown seaweed is the main type to watch out for during pregnancy, as it has a much higher iodine content compared to red and green types.
 Examples of brown seaweeds are: